 Compensation Committee.
-Our compensation committee is comprised of Messrs.
-Levitan and Lindsley, Ms. Ferracone and Dr. Low.
-Mr. Lindsley is the chairman of our compensation committee.
-The composition of our compensation committee meets the requirements for independence under the current NYSE and SEC rules and regulations.
-Each member of this committee is also an outside director, within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+Our compensation committee is comprised of Ms. Ferracone, Mr. Levitan, Mr. Lindsley and Dr. Low.
+Ms. Ferracone is the chair of our compensation committee.
+The composition of our compensation committee meets the requirements for independence under the current NASDAQ Stock Market and SEC rules and regulations.
+Each member of the compensation committee is also an outside director, within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
 Our compensation committee's principal functions are to assist our Board of Directors with respect to compensation matters, including: